 Not every injury that occurs in Arkansas is the result of an accident or the careless behavior of another person.
 Unfortunately, there are instances where someone intentionally harms another person.
 A person who inflicts intentional harm on another is often subject to criminal charges and prosecution.
 However, that does not mean that the individual is free from civil liability.
 In many cases, because the burden of proof is substantially lower in a civil court, a person who commits an intentional tort is more likely to be held financially accountable than convicted of a criminal charge.

-Proving Negligence in an Arkansas Personal injury Lawsuit
+Proving Liability in Arkansas

 If you are bringing a personal injury lawsuit in Arkansas based on negligence, there are four elements that you must prove to hold the defendant liable for your injury.
-Without successfully demonstrating each element, your case will not succeed.

 Duty of Care